 At Farmington Valley Diagnostic Center, we utilize a school-wide behavior system in which student behavior and participation is tracked using Student Success Sheets.
-Students earn points (on a scale from 0-3) during each class period throughout the day for exhibiting expected behaviors (safe, respectful, responsible).
+Students earn points during each class period throughout the day for exhibiting expected behaviors (safe, respectful, responsible).
 We utilize this data to track progress and reflect on areas of continued need.
 This data is shared with parents and sending districts at PPT meetings.